bp/resqpy/docs/tutorial/tutorial_index.rst

 This page contains tutorials for programmers wanting to use the **resqpy** RESQML application programming interface (API).
 RESQML is the standard format for storing subsurface models.
-The resqpy API is a python library providing classes and functions allowing application code to work with RESQML datasets at a high level.
+The resqpy API is a Python library providing classes and functions allowing application code to work with RESQML datasets at a high level.

-Whilst reading through a tutorial, it is recommended that you have a python interpreter (or Jupyter notebook) open in another window, so that code snippets can be cut, pasted and executed whilst progressing through the material.
+Whilst reading through a tutorial, it is recommended that you have a Python interpreter (or Jupyter notebook) open in another window, so that code snippets can be cut, pasted and executed whilst progressing through the material.